unixunion/webspider/README.md

 ## running

-When running as a fatJar, remember to specify the alternate logging implementation.
+when running as a fatJar, remember to specify the alternate logging implementation.

 ```